Acoustic absorption data

 Watch the video and read below how to build up a spreadsheet in a format that can be pasted into the material library.

 Manufacturers can make a list of up to 100 materials from number 0-99.
-If you represent a material manufacturer, contact us to get a link on the manufacturer list at email@example.com.
+A list of links to material data from various manufacturers can be found here.
+If you represent a material manufacturer, contact us to get a link on the manufacturer list at firstname.lastname@example.org.
 See how to create material data-files below.

 The materials from manufacturer should be filled into a spreadsheet like this example of material list.
 The spreadsheet should always have 10 columns for description of the material and 8 columns for the absorption coefficients in 1/1-octave bands.
 When using the above Excel sheet as standard, materials can be loaded into the material library by the following points: